Training and Evaluating Language Models with Template-based Data Generation: Introduction

 Large language models (LLMs) have revolutionized natural language processing (NLP), exhibiting unprecedented capabilities in language understanding and generation.
 Models such as GPT-3 \citep{brown2020language}, PaLM \citep{chowdhery2022palm}, and Llama \citep{touvron2023llama} have achieved remarkable success across various NLP tasks, including machine translation, summarization, and question answering.

 Despite these advancements, a critical frontier remains: enabling LLMs to perform complex, multi-step reasoning with precision and reliability.
 This capability is a cornerstone of advanced intelligence, yet models often falter in domains requiring it, most notably mathematics \citep{hendrycks2021measuring, cobbe2021training, wei2022chain}.
-Mathematical reasoning presents a formidable challenge, demanding rigorous logic, procedural accuracy, and exact solutions.
+Mathematical reasoning presents a critical challenge, requiring rigorous logic and exact solutions.
 The primary obstacle is not architectural but rather a data-centric one: the profound scarcity of large-scale, high-quality, and diverse mathematical datasets with verifiable solutions \citep{paster2023openwebmath, azerbayev2023proofnet}.
 This data bottleneck severely impedes the training, evaluation, and alignment of LLMs, hindering progress toward more capable and reliable foundation models.

 To fundamentally address this challenge, we introduce the \textbf{Template-based Data Generation (TDG)} paradigm.
 TDG provides a systematic and highly scalable framework for generating a virtually limitless supply of diverse mathematical problems and their corresponding, programmatically verifiable solutions.
-Our key innovation is the use of a frontier model, GPT-4, to automatically generate \textit{meta-templates}—abstract, parameterized blueprints for problems.
+Our key innovation is the use of a frontier model, GPT-4, to automatically generate \textit{meta-templates}: abstract, parameterized blueprints for problems.
 This meta-level generation moves beyond simple data augmentation, creating a rich and varied foundation of problem structures that capture a wide spectrum of mathematical concepts and linguistic styles.